YashasviRawat15/financeTracker/README.md

 ### Toast Notifications
 - Success, error, and warning messages shown with **Material-UI Toasts**.
-- Positioned neatly at the bottom-right.
+- Positioned neatly at the top-center.

 *Screenshot: Toast Notification*